-- 1. Turn the chassis upright. - Position the front edge of the cover at least two inches from the front panel cover.
+- 1. Turn the chassis upright. - 2.
+Position the front edge of the cover at least two inches from the front panel cover.
 Fit the cover tabs with the chassis rail and the front panel tabs. - 3.
 Lower the rear edge of the cover as shown. - 4.
 Push the cover slightly toward the front panel until it fits in place. - 5.
-Secure the cover with three screws you earlier removed.
+Secure the cover with the three screws you removed earlier.